BridgesLab/CushingAcromegalyStudy/mgi-analysis/Obesity Stress/obesity-stress-demographics.md

 ## By Age

-The average age of our participants is 52.887 with a standard deviation of 16.504.
+The average age of our participants is 52.887 with a standard error of 0.083.

 ```r